-Independent Director - A director is independent if s/he has no direct or indirect material2 financial or familial3 connections with the company,4 its executives, its independent auditor or other board members, except for service on the board and the standard fees paid for that service.
+Independent Director - A director is independent if s/he has no direct or indirect material financial or familial connections with the company, its executives, its independent auditor or other board members, except for service on the board and the standard fees paid for that service.
 Employee relationships that have existed within the past five years and other relationships that have existed within the three years prior to the inquiry are usually considered to be "current" for purposes of this test.
 However, Glass Lewis does not apply the five-year look-back period to directors who have previously served as executives of the company on an interim basis for less than one year.

 Affiliated Director - A director is affiliated if s/he has a material, financial, familial or other relationship with the company, its independent auditor or its executives, but is not an employee of the company.
-This includes directors whose primary employers have a material financial relationship with the company, as well as those who own or control at least 20% of the company's voting power.5 We note that in every instance in which a company classifies one of its directors as non-independent, that director will be classified as an affiliate by Glass Lewis.6
+This includes directors whose primary employers have a material financial relationship with the company, as well as those who own or control at least 20% of either the company's issued share capital, or its outstanding voting rights.
+We note that in every instance in which a company classifies one of its directors as non-independent, that director will be classified as an affiliate by Glass Lewis.